 Leaves are opposite, pinnately compound with 3 - 5 leaflets.
-Leaf is 6-8" long, with 2-3" long leaflets.
+Leaves are 6-8" long, with 2-3" long leaflets.
 Leaflets are not symmetrical, in fact if you try to hold them together removing the space between the leaflets they look like a simple leaved maple.
-Lateral leaflets have a larger tooth or lobe on the base edge while the terminal leaflet is larger and symmetrical with lobes of equal sizes.
+Lateral leaflets have a larger tooth or lobe on the outer edge while the terminal leaflet is larger and symmetrical with lobes of equal sizes.

 Stems are thin, green with a distinctive waxy coating (glaucous bloom).
 You can see in the first picture how the wax has rubbed off.